cyclr/docs/pages/v2/05-application-connectors/office-365.md

 You are now ready to install the Connector.
 When you do so you will need the **Tenant ID**.
 This is the Directory ID found below the **Client ID** in the portal.

+During installation you will also see 2 authorization types: **Common** and **Organization**.
+Selecting **Common** will allow work/organization accounts and personal Microsoft accounts to be used, during authentication.
+Selecting **Organization** will only allow work/organization accounts to be used, during authentication.

 </section>